E. Koray Akdoğan

 Professor & Graduate Program Director

-Interests Include: Nanomechanics of materials, contact mechanics, mechanical properties of teeth and bones, structure-chemistry-property relationship for hard ceramics, nanomaterial synthesis.
+Interests Include: Nanomechanics of materials, contact mechanics, structure-chemistry-property relationship for hard ceramics, nanomaterial synthesis, mechanical properties of teeth and bones.

 Interests Include: Mechanical properties, reliability and fatigue, particularly of glass and optical fibers.
 Fractography and failure analysis of glasses.
 Computational modeling of processing and material behavior, including finite element methods.